 To avoid slips and falls, always be sure to keep cables tied up and remove anything that could become a trip hazard.

 6. Audit warehouse layout

 Warehouse setup has a big impact on safety.
 Evaluating your warehouse’s layout with safety in mind allows you to identify potential safety issues.

 Be sure to create safe productivity zones for your employees to move throughout the warehouse efficiently.
 Plan ahead to avoid unnecessary congestion or overcrowding of staff.
-This will also help to eliminate error during the order fulfilment process and improve order accuracy.
+This will also help to eliminate error during the order fulfillment process and improve order accuracy.

 7. Provide warehouse PPE

 OSHA requires all employers to provide the right PPE (personal protective equipment) for their employees.
 Every warehouse owner is responsible for:

 - Providing PPE for all employees